 You Burn the Most Fat in the Fat Burning Zone

-This fitness myth is finally dying a slow death.
+This myth is finally dying a slow death.
 There was always so much confusion with this because you do in fact burn more fat in the fat burning zone.
 However, this is only one piece of the puzzle.
 You burn a higher percentage of fat in the fat burning zone, but you burn more total fat as you work out past that zone.

 In fact, you burn the highest percentage of calories from fat while you sleep.
 Take a look at the following chart.
 You will see that during exercise it is possible to burn a higher percentage of calories from fat in the fat burning zone, but actually burn more fat.
 Focus more on total calories burned.